Saltwater intrusion in coastal aquifers

 Fig 2 schematic diagram for multielectrode system for Wenner array

-The ERI was carried out in the present study by multi electrode resistivity imaging using WDDS-2, D.C Digital Resistivity Meter.
+The ERI was carried out in the present study by multi electrode resistivity imaging using W-2 Series, D.C Digital Resistivity Meter.
 In this study multielectrodes (32 Nos.) were connected with the resistivity meter.
 Wenner - α configuration has been attempted for this study.
 The ERI profiling was attempted at fivelocations, perpendicular to the coast with an electrode spacing of 5m and/or 10m with a maximum profile length of 300m and the depth of investigation was 55.7 m.
 The resistivity obtained wasinverted to create a pseudo-section using RES2DINV software.

 Results and Discussion